JiejunShi/lab/content/authors/jiejun-shi/_index.md

   - Principal Investigators
 highlight_name: true
 ---
-Jiejun Shi is a Principal Investigator at the School of Life Science and Technology in Tongji University.
+**Jiejun Shi (史偈君)** is a Principal Investigator at the School of Life Science and Technology in Tongji University.
 His research interests include Epigenetics, Cancer Genomics and Bioinformatics.
 He develops bioinformatics algorithms to interpret the large-scale biomedical data and reveal the molecular basis of human diseases.